 CSS animation within email gains momentum.

-In the early stages of HTML emails, there was a lack of proper formatting and images were placed inline with email content.
-Gradually the importance of text alignment, placement (and importance) of a hero image, significance of the elements based on fold was recognized.
-With support for CSS3 & HTML5 along with compatibility across various email clients, modern day emails have become a force to reckon with.
+In the early stages of HTML emails, there was a lack of proper formatting, and images were placed inline with email content.
+Gradually, the importance of text alignment, placement (and importance) of a hero image, and significance of the elements based on fold was recognized.
+With support for CSS3 & HTML5 along with compatibility across various email clients, modern-day emails have benefited a lot from email evolution over the years

 The overall attention span of subscribers has reduced to